midibox/mios8/apps/troubleshooting/sdcc_dio_test/README.txt

 When "#define testrun_srset 1" is set to 1, a secod testrun will be done with DOUT_SRSet (always one DOUT).

-After the testruns, you can bush buttons connected to DIN's, and the PIN-number will be displayed on the LCD.
+After the testruns, you can push buttons connected to DIN's, and the PIN-number will be displayed on the LCD.
 If "#define din_to_dout 1" is set to 1, on DIN PIN = 0 (button down), the DOUT with PIN=DIN-PIN will be switched.